clerisy47/clerisy47/README.md

 - 💬 Ask me about **Machine Learning**

-- 📫 How to reach me **clerisyutsav47@gmail.com**
+- 📫 How to reach me **clerisy47@gmail.com**

-- ⚡ Fun fact **Why did the statistician go to sleep with a ruler under his pillow?
-Because he wanted to have sweet dreams of normal distributions!**
+- ⚡ Fun fact **Why are Binary Search Trees good at rock climbing?
+Because they always keep their balance!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">